Belgium

 minimum 1, maximum 2 hours per week

-some schools organise project hours, where students work on a group project; these projects can cover all subjects, not necessarily all of them are biology or science projects
+some schools organise project hours, where students work on a group project; these projects can cover all subjects, they are not necessarily all biology or science projects

 32 lesson hours (each hour lasts in reality 50 minutes) for general education